afeins19/obsdian/Careers/UHS/thankYouEmails/Adam.md

 Dear Adam,

- I wanted to take a moment to thank you for your time and the opportunity to meet.
-It was a pleasure to meet you and gain insight into the important work your team is doing at UHS.
+Thank you for taking the time to meet with  me yesterday.
+It was a pleasure learning more about the various functions your team is responsible for, and I appreciate the opportunity to discuss how my skills and experiences could contribute to your team’s success.

-I’m particularly excited about the prospect of contributing my skills in report building, database management, and machine learning to support your team’s mission.
-I believe that my skills could be useful for extracting data they need and extract meaningful insights to drive informed decisions.
+I look forward to hearing from you.
+Please don’t hesitate to reach out if you need any additional information from my side.

-Thank you again for considering my application.
-I look forward to the possibility of joining your team and contributing to its success.
-Please feel free to reach out if you need any further information.
+I sincerely appreciate your time and consideration.

 Warmly,